Mon–Fri 8AM–5PM · Sat 9AM–1PM | The Valley, Anguilla, BWI

 Most sea cargo arrives at Road Bay Port in Sandy Ground, which is Anguilla's main cargo port.
 Cargo from North America and Europe most commonly routes via Sint Maarten's Princess Juliana Port as a trans-shipment hub, or arrives direct from Miami or San Juan, Puerto Rico.
 Air freight is handled at Clayton J. Lloyd International Airport.
 LTD Agency coordinates with carriers on all of these routes.

 Yes.
 We coordinate regular shipments from Miami and Fort Lauderdale — the most direct route for sea freight to Anguilla.
 We also handle cargo from other US ports where consolidation services are available.
-Once cargo arrives at Road Bay, we handle the ARS clearance and island-wide delivery.
+Once cargo arrives at Road Bay, we handle customs clearance and island-wide delivery.

-Full Container Load (FCL) means your goods fill an entire container — most cost-effective for larger shipments.
-Less than Container Load (LCL) consolidates your goods with other shippers' cargo in a shared container — better suited for smaller volumes.
+A full container load means your goods fill an entire container — most cost-effective for larger shipments.
+A shared container consolidates your goods with other shippers' cargo — better suited for smaller volumes.
 LTD Agency advises on the most economical option based on your cargo size and urgency.

 Yes.
 Marine cargo insurance is strongly recommended for all shipments.
 It covers loss, damage, or theft from origin to delivery at your Anguilla address.
 We arrange cover on your behalf and ensure the policy is appropriate for your cargo type and declared value.